 Since 2004, I have been co-teaching photography and Photoshop in workshops at the Great Smoky Mountains Institute at Tremont (www.gsmit.org) with Bill Lea each Spring and Willard Clay every Fall.
 Since Will’s retirement after the 2014 workshop, I have been asked to lead the Fall workshops at Tremont.
 For several years, I taught Spring workshops with Lori Kincaid in the Max Patch area of the Appalachians.
 I’ve also co-led NANPA Regional Events in the Everglades (in 2012) and the Smokies (in 2015).

-Since it’s inception, I’ve assisted Kevin Adams and Bill Lea with their annual Western North Carolina Foto Fests, and was invited to make a couple presentations and to co-judge the Foto Fest photo contest in 2013.
-Starting in 2005, I have also helped British master landscape photographer Charlie Waite with all seven of his Master Class workshops in the US.
+Since it’s inception, I’ve assisted Kevin Adams and Bill Lea with their annual Western North Carolina Foto Fests (now Smoky Mountain Foto Fest: ), and was invited to make a couple presentations and to co-judge the Foto Fest photo contest in 2013.
+Starting in 2005, I have also helped British master landscape photographer Charlie Waite with all ten of his Master Class workshops in the US.

 For the past several years, I have judged many photography competitions, and have given many photography and Photoshop talks, workshops, and classes for various clubs and groups around the country.
-I am in my fourth year on the Board of Directors of the Georgia Nature Photographers Association, and am now Past-President after two years as President.
+I was on the Board of Directors of the Georgia Nature Photographers Association, and served as President for two years.
 I was also a two-term President of the Roswell Photographic Society, and a founding Board Member of the North Georgia Camera Club Council.

 I’ve been fortunate enough to win numerous photography awards, and have sold images in a number of shows and galleries.
 For several years, White Sands National Monument sold my images exclusively in their museum store.

-I have recently developed a weather-proof focusing cloth, which is available directly from me for $84 (plus $5 shipping and handling).
+I have recently developed a weather-proof focusing cloth, which is available directly from me for $89 ($84 plus $5 shipping and handling).
 I’ll be posting more about it soon, but feel free to e-mail inquiries in the interim.

 Here’s how to reach me: